Ovarian cyst: Non-functional

+Risk factors

+Risk factors include fertility status (more common in women of childbearing age) and irregular menstrual cycles.
+Using combined hormonal contraception may reduce the risk, especially with high-dose pills, but it does not treat existing cysts.

 Diagnosis

-Ovarian cysts are usually diagnosed by ultrasound, CT scan, or MRI, and correlated with clinical presentation and endocrinologic tests as appropriate.
+Ovarian cysts are usually diagnosed by pelvic ultrasound, CT scan, or MRI, and correlated with clinical presentation and endocrinologic tests as appropriate.
+Ultrasound is the most important imaging modality, as abnormalities seen in a CT scan sometimes prove to be normal in ultrasound.
+If a different modality is needed, then MRIs are more reliable than CT scans.

 Ultrasound

+Usually, an experienced sonographer can readily identify benign ovarian cysts, often with a level of accuracy that rivals other approaches.

 Follow-up imaging in women of reproductive age for incidentally discovered simple cysts on ultrasound is not needed until 5 cm, as these are usually normal ovarian follicles.
 Simple cysts 5 to 7 cm in premenopausal females should be followed yearly.
 Simple cysts larger than 7 cm require further imaging with MRI or surgical assessment.
 Because they are large, they cannot be reliably assessed by ultrasound alone; it can be difficult to see posterior wall soft tissue nodularity or thickened septation due to limited ultrasound beam penetrance at this size and depth.
 For the corpus luteum, a dominant ovulating follicle that typically appears as a cyst with circumferentially thickened walls and crenulated inner margins, follow up is not needed if the cyst is less than 3 cm in diameter.
-In postmenopausal patients, any simple cyst greater than 1 cm but less than 7 cm needs yearly follow-up, while those greater than 7 cm need MRI or surgical evaluation, similar to reproductive age females.
+In postmenopausal women, any simple cyst greater than 1 cm but less than 7 cm needs yearly follow-up, while those greater than 7 cm need MRI or surgical evaluation, similar to reproductive age females.

-For incidentally discovered dermoids, diagnosed on ultrasound by their pathognomonic echogenic fat, either surgical removal or yearly follow up is indicated, regardless of patient age.
+For incidentally discovered dermoids, diagnosed on ultrasound by their pathognomonic echogenic fat, either surgical removal or yearly follow up is indicated, regardless of the woman's age.
 For peritoneal inclusion cysts, which have a crumpled tissue-paper appearance and tend to follow the contour of adjacent organs, follow up is based on clinical history.
 Hydrosalpinx, or fallopian tube dilation, can be mistaken for an ovarian cyst due to its anechoic appearance.
 Follow-up for this is also based on clinical presentation.

-For multiloculate cysts with thin septation less than 3 mm, surgical evaluation is recommended.
+For multilocular cysts with thin septation less than 3 mm, surgical evaluation is recommended.
 The presence of multiloculation suggests a neoplasm, although the thin septation implies that the neoplasm is benign.
 For any thickened septation, nodularity, vascular flow on color doppler, or growth over several ultrasounds, surgical removal may be considered due to concern of cancer.